WARRANTLESS SEARCHES

 When is a warrant not required

-Consent Searches – If you freely an voluntarily agree to the search.
+Consent Searches – If you freely and voluntarily agree to the search.

-Plain View Searches – No warrant is needed to seize evidence that is in plain view.
+Plain View Searches – No warrant is needed to seize evidence in plain view.

 Incident to Arrest – After an arrest the police have the right to protect themselves by searching for weapons and to search for evidence that the suspect might destroy.

-Emergency Searches – Those situations where the time it would take to get a warrant would jeopardize public safety or result in the loss of important evidence.
+Emergency Searches – Those situations where the time it would take to get a warrant would jeopardize public safety or result in the loss of critical evidence.

 Collection of DNA — If you are arrested, a DNA sample may be taken based on the United States Supreme Court case of Maryland vs. King.